77LrW8VpnD/panicwipe/README.md

 I do not claim responsability of any data loss neither of any data manipulation for evidence deletion if a crime is commited.

-This is a personal project just play with python.
+This is a personal project made just to play with python and secure file deletion.
 ```

 <p align="center">